 He was preceded in death by his parents and his sister, Karen (Gilthvedt) Carlson.

-To plant a tree in memory of Gary E. Gilthvedt, please click here.
+To plant a beautiful memorial tree in memory of Gary E. Gilthvedt, please visit our Tree Store.